WustmannMatthias/PHP-Modeler/README.md

 To model an application, just clone her repository into the /data/projects directory of this application :
 ```
-$ cd /var/www/html/PHP-Modeler/data/projects
+$ cd /var/www/html/PHP-Modeller/data/projects
 $ sudo git clone <your_project_url>
 ```

-Go to the user interface of PHP-Modeler simply by typing following URL in the URL field of your browser,
+Go to the user interface of PHP-Modeller simply by typing following URL in the URL field of your browser,
 ```
-localhost/PHP-Modeler
+localhost/PHP-Modeller
 ```
 and follow the instructions !